Fashion Advice for Large Guys feat. Sergio Arteaga

 July 2nd, 2012

 We’ve been meaning to add this feature to the “Dress Your Body Type” series for some time.
-When I met Sergio, an NYC school teacher who revamped his wardrobe with the help of TheStyleBlogger, I knew he was the right guy for the job.
+When I met Sergio, an NYC school teacher who revamped his wardrobe with the help of Articles of Style, I knew he was the right guy for the job.

 Sergio was born and raised in Inglewood California and until a year and half ago his style was admittedly “all flashy sneakers and oversized urban clothing with branding all over the place.”

-Alex and I met up with Sergio to shoot a few of his go-to looks and put together some tips for larger guys.
+Alex and I met up with Sergio to put together some tips for larger guys.

 Yes, as a larger guy, you can wear a slim fit!